radrium/FED2024Assg2_P06_Team5/README.md

 - **Easy navigation:** Users should be able to easily find the products they are interested in.
 - **Product information:** Users should be able to easily find detailed information about each product, including images and descriptions.
 - **User accounts:** Registered users should be able to create an account and manage their profile information, so that they can personalize their shopping experience.
-- **Secure checkout:** Users should be able to safely and securely purchase products online.
 - **Contact support:** Users should be able to easily contact customer support with any questions or concerns.

 **User Stories:**